About Luke Howard

 Namer of Clouds and Father of Meteorology 28 November 1772 - 21 March 1864 Luke Howard, the Namer of Clouds, is commemorated with the only English Heritage Blue Plaque in Tottenham.

-Luke Howard is also known as the Father of meteorology for his detailed observations over many years of the weather and cloud formations in Tottenham. |
+Luke Howard is also known as the Father of Urban Climate Studies for his detailed observations over many years of the weather and cloud formations in Tottenham.
+His scientific work changed the way we understand the climate around us. |

 Luke Howard was sent to boarding school in Burford, Oxfordshire and used to say that ‘he learnt too much of Latin grammar and too little of anything else.‘ But even then he had an observing eye and began to notice the appearances of the sky and forms of clouds.
 He was fascinated by the violent volcanic eruptions at Laki in Iceland which resulted in sunsets blazing through clouds, and overcast skies which led to unusually cold winters in Britain from 1783-1785.